Nakajima quiver varieties in dimension four: Symplectic stratification and minimal degenerations

-The only unbalanced vertex has balance \(-k\) and weight $2$, so that the associated quiver variety has dimension \(2k+2\).
-If \(k=0\) then we see that this is just the Kleinian singularity of type \(\E[8]\) and taking \(k=1\) recovers the exceptional case \(\III[b]\) from our classification.
-In the physics literature the case \(k=2\) is studied in \cite{grimminger_hasse_2020}, which observes that every Hasse diagram in the family has the property of \emph{inversion}.
-This means that knowing the Hasse diagram for the Coulomb branch could allow to recover the Hasse diagram for the Higgs branch for certain pairs of quiver gauge theories.
-For more information about such a conjecture in broader sense, see \cite[\S 10.4]{braden_quantizations_2016}.
-The Hasse diagram of this family, for which the case \(k=1\) is shown in Table A.3, is:
+The unbalanced vertex has balance \(-k\) and weight $2$, so that the associated quiver variety has dimension \(2k+2\).
+If \(k=0\) then we see that this is just the Kleinian singularity of type \(\E[8]\) and taking \(k=1\) recovers the 4d exceptional case \(\III[b]\).
+In the physics literature, dimension vectors in this family (along with several others we recover\footnote{For example: (2.2) --- \(\III[b]\), (3.1) --- \(\III(\E[8])\), (4.3) --- \(\III[a]\), (5.1) --- \(\I[b]\), (6.3) --- \(\III(\E[7])\), (7.1) --- \(\I[a]\), (8.1) --- \(\I(m)\)} in 4d) were studied in \cite{ferlito_3d_2018}.
+The Hasse diagram of this family is